marufx86/ue5-pixelstreaming-two-way-interaction/README.md

 1.  **Response:** Sending data from Unreal Engine to the Frontend (e.g., when a seat color changes).
 2.  **Commands:** Sending commands from the Frontend to Unreal Engine (e.g., triggering a blueprint event).

+> **⚠️ Compatibility Note:** This project is built using **Unreal Engine 5.3**.
+It is highly recommended to use UE 5.3 to ensure full compatibility with the provided project files and scripts.

 ---

 ## 📥 Downloads